-On 1 July 2020 the government released an R&D Roadmap to set out vision to attract global talent, cut unnecessary bureaucracy and cement the UK as a world-leading science superpower.
+On 1 July 2020, the government released an R&D Roadmap to set out a vision to attract global talent, cut unnecessary bureaucracy, and cement the UK as a world-leading science superpower.

 Luke Hamm, CEO at GovGrant, responds:

 “The R&D Roadmap should be the start of a vital conversation around how we approach R&D and innovation in this country.
 The roadmap is at the heart of the Government’s strategy to level up the UK economy and build a better Britain.